Graduate School Policies and Procedures

 1. Capstone, Dissertation, or Project Preparedness Examination.
 An assessment (e.g., examination, proposal, etc) to determine the preparedness of the student and the appropriateness of the topic, prior to commencing work on the doctoral dissertation, capstone, or project.

 2. Capstone, Dissertation, or Project Defense.
 After the capstone, dissertation, or project is completed, a final examination will be conducted by the Advisory Committee.
 The examination is open to anyone who wishes to attend.
 A successful candidate must receive the affirmative vote of a majority of the members of the Advisory Committee.
 In case of failure, the examination may be attempted one time after additional requirements determined by the committee are completed.
 A student must be registered for at least one credit hour or as candidate for degree during the semester in which the defense is held..

 The decision on foreign language requirements for doctoral degrees is the responsibility of the graduate faculty of each graduate program.

 Section I: Application for Admission to Candidacy

 For each student pursuing a master's degree, an Application for Admission to Candidacy should be completed during the first five weeks of the semester of intended graduation.
+This application is filed with the program directly.
 This application will certify that all requirements for the degree have been met or are in progress.

-A doctoral student who wishes to become a candidate for a degree must file an Application for Admission to Candidacy online.
+A doctoral student who wishes to become a candidate for a degree must file an Application for Admission to Candidacy with their program.
 Admission to candidacy will be granted only to students who have completed a significant fraction of the required course work and have passed the comprehensive examination and language requirement (if any).

 Section J: Thesis/Dissertation Requirements